pthalin/snes_rgb_amplifier/README.md

 # PAL SNES RGB Amplifier

-This describes a circuit i made to improve the picture quality on PAL SNES that doesn't requre any internal mod.
+This describes a circuit I made to improve the picture quality on PAL SNES that doesn't requre any internal mod.

 ## Disclamier